 Jobs and Internships

-Employers are still posting jobs and internships on Handshake!
-Hundreds are posted each week, so don’t forget to check often to see what has been added.
+Employers are posting hundreds of new jobs and internships on Handshake every day, so don’t forget to check often to see what has been added.
 To see which positions were added to Handshake most recently, navigate to Handshake’s “Jobs” section.
 At the top of the list of positions, click “Relevance” and change to the filter to “Date Posted.”